minus34/census-loader/README.md

-## IMPORTANT
-- Census-Loader has yet to be tested against the Census 2016 data (to be) released on July 12.
-- The settings (in utils.py) for the 2016 data may be incorrect when the data is released.

 # census-loader
 A quick way to get started with Australian Bureau of Statistics (ABS) Census 2011 or 2016 data.

 **census-loader is 2 things:**
 1. A quick way to load the entire census into Postgres
-2. A map server for quickly visualising census data and trends
+2. A [map server](https://github.com/minus34/census-loader/tree/master/web) for quickly visualising census data and trends

 ![sydney_b2793.png](https://github.com/minus34/census-loader/blob/master/sample-images/sydney_b2793.png)